WellthCare

 2. Check plan documents: Look for the Coordination of Benefits (COB) clause in your Summary Plan Description (SPD).
 It will explain exactly how your plans interact.

 3. Ask about spousal surcharges: Many employers now charge an extra fee if your spouse has access to coverage through their own job but chooses your plan instead.
-This can make dual coverage even more expensive.
+That can make dual coverage even more expensive.

-4. Review your health needs: If you’re generally healthy with few medical expenses, dual insurance is often unnecessary.
-A single, good plan-combined with a preventive system like WellthCare-may be the most cost-effective and wealth-building choice.
+4. Review your health needs: If you're generally healthy with few medical expenses, dual insurance is often unnecessary.
+A single good plan—combined with a preventive system like WellthCare—may be the most cost-effective and wealth-building choice.

 5. Consult a benefits advisor or HR: They can run a personalized cost projection and help you understand how your specific plans coordinate.